MatMysliwiec/C-Projects/README.md

 The aim of the project was to write a programme to visualise the deposition of molecules in square geometry using the DLA method for a square lattice, with the initial molecule placed in the centre of the lattice.
 ## Lennard-Jones potential
+The Lennard-Jones potential is a mathematical function that describes the interaction between two almost all atoms or molecules that have no electrical charge.
+It is one of the most important models in chemistry and molecular physics and is used to describe interactions between atoms and molecules in liquids, gases and solids.

+This potential has the form:

+$$V(r) = 4◦silon [(\sigma/r)^{12} - (\sigma/r)^6]$$

+where $r$ is the distance between atoms, $\sigma$ is the distance for which the potential energy is zero, and $epsilon$ is the depth of the potential well, i.e. the maximum negative potential between atoms.

+The first term of the potential, $(\sigma/r)^{12}$, describes the electrostatic repulsion between atoms, resulting from the fact that the electrons in the atoms are negatively charged and repel each other.
+The second term, $(\sigma/r)^6$, describes the van der Waals attraction between atoms, resulting from the presence of electric dipoles in atoms.
+The Lennard-Jones potential has many applications in modelling the behaviour of liquids, gases and solids, including in numerical simulations such as the LAMMPS programme.
+Its parameters ($sigma$ and $epsilon$) can be adjusted for specific cases, allowing for more precise results.
+In our case, we used it to illustrate the breaking of a layer of atoms, where the interactions between them were described by this very potential.

+The aim of the project was to write a programme that will visualise the simulation of a one-dimensional Lennard-Jones particle system.
+There will be 2 immobile Lennard-Jones particles between the walls.
+For different energies I particle densities we will determine the density profiles between the walls and determine the temperature from the Boltzmann equipartition principle.

 ## Lotka-Volterra equation